mitsuba-renderer/enoki/docs/nested.rst

 Let's first look at the expected outcome: when the code is compiled for a machine with AVX instructions, the return value of ``norm()`` is an 8-wide float packet (``Array<float, 8>``).
-The subsequent ``operator/=`` call triggers a broadcast to a shape of ``[4, 8]``, which replicates the array 4 times across the first dimension (once for each 4D vector component).
+The subsequent ``operator/=`` call triggers a broadcast to a shape of ``[8, 4]``, which replicates the array multiple times (once for each 4D vector component).

-However, when the application is compiled for a machine with SSE4.2 instructions, the return value of ``norm()`` becomes a 4-wide float packet, and the broadcast to a shape of ``[4, 4]`` behaves differently: since the sizes of both arrays match in the first dimension, the broadcasting rules specify that the array contents should be replicated across the *second dimension*.
+However, when the application is compiled for a machine with SSE4.2 instructions, the return value of ``norm()`` becomes a 4-wide float packet, and the broadcast to a shape of ``[4, 4]`` behaves differently: since the sizes of both arrays match in the last dimension, the broadcasting rules specify that the array contents should be replicated across the *first dimension*.
 This leads to a nonsensical operation that divides the :math:`i`-th coordinate (of all vectors) by the norm of the :math:`i`-th vector.

 Enoki provides the ``enoki::Packet<...>`` type to resolve any such platform-dependent ambiguities.
-It is identical to the ``enoki::Array<...>`` class except for its behavior in a broadcast: the rules for a packet operate in the reverse direction---that is, Enoki tries to copy the packet to the trailing dimensions instead of the leading dimensions if possible:
+It is identical to the ``enoki::Array<...>`` class except for its behavior in a broadcast: the rules for a packet operate in the reverse direction---that is, Enoki tries to copy the packet to the leading dimensions instead of the trailing ones if possible:

 .. image:: nested-04.svg
     :width: 600px